Fouedrk/fouedrk/README.md

 - 👋 Hi, I’m @Fouedrk
-- 👀 I’m interested in data science and data warehouse and java projects
+- 👀 I’m interested in web development, Devops and system administration.
-- 🌱 I’m currently learning different framework such as JEE, node Js and react while doing some BI projects
+- 🌱 I’m currently learning different framework such as JEE, node Js and react
 - 💞️ I’m looking to collaborate on different project for communities such as students and children
 - 📫 How to reach me ( fouedrekik97@gmail.com or +216 26 177 509 )